Here is all the information you need to make an award winning presentation.

 There will be 5 minutes of set up and take down time either side of the presentation but it is advisable to ensure you are more or less ready to present as soon as possible.

 Who can attend?

-You can bring as many representatives as you feel is necessary.
-However, do bear in mind that you only have 25 minutes to make your presentation.
+You can bring as many presenters as you feel is necessary but do bear in mind that you only have 25 minutes to make your presentation.